cbrown5/cbrown5.github.io/_posts/2021-05-28-terra-raster-comparison.md

 ------------------------------------------------------

 The answer here obviously depends on what packages you want to use.
 A key one for me is tmap for mapping.
+This now works with `terra`.

-This doesn’t work with `terra` unfortunately.
-So the next question, how onerous is it to convert a `terra` raster to a `raster` raster?
+But at the time of first writing this post my version of `tmap` was out of date and `terra` wasn't compatible with `tmap`.
+So if you package isn't compatible, the next question, how onerous is it to convert a `terra` raster to a `raster` raster?

+Here's a demonstration (with my out of date version of `tmap`)

     library(tmap)